jmguerreroh/tiago_simulator/README.md

 source <ros2-workspace>/install/setup.bash
 ```

-# Run Gazebo & Tiago in ROS 2
+# Run Gazebo & TIAGo in ROS 2
 ```bash
 ros2 launch tiago_simulator simulation.launch.py
 ```

-To change the Gazebo world or the initial position/rotation of the Tiago robot, you can modify the `config/params.yaml` file.
+To change the Gazebo world or the initial position/rotation of the TIAGo robot, you can modify the `config/params.yaml` file.

 If you have a low performance and you have installed the NVIDIA driver, you can use your GPU by selecting the NVIDIA PRIME profile:
 ```bash